YahyaElKawas/security-research-portfolio/README.md

 - [Insecure Direct Object Reference (IDOR) – Cart Quantity Manipulation](https://hackerone.com/reports/3287574)

+- I also solved 50+ labs in portswigger on (XSS, SQL Injection, CSRF, and Broken Access Control)

 ## The goal of this repository is to demonstrate:
 - Web application security expertise